dmhenaopa/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

     chmod u+x name_of_file ###To make the file executable

-For the shell and Python scripts, the way to execute them is by putting a period and a slash before the command name.
+For the Python scripts, the way to execute them is by putting a period and a slash before the command name.
 As follows:

     ./name_of_file ###To execute the file

-For the C file, we need to use the compiler GCC:

-    gcc -Wall -Werror -Wextra -pedantic all_the_c_files.c -o output_name

 ### Executable files: